Climate and Energy »

 The climate crisis is the definitive challenge of our time, and our reliance on fossil fuels is driving it.
 Other energy sources also pollute our air and water and threaten our health.
 But energy use doesn’t have to make us, or the planet, sick.
 That’s why Friends of the Earth promotes conservation and clean energy — including wind, solar and geothermal power — and why we fight to end our unhealthy dependence on dirty sources including coal, oil, nuclear and biofuels.

-The world's oceans support countless forms of life, as do our forests.
-Unfortunately, oceans and the tens of millions of people who live near them are under threat from oil spills, air pollution, sewage releases, aquaculture and unnatural ocean noise, and around the world, resource extraction and deforestation are destroying forests and displacing the people who live in them.
+The world’s oceans support countless forms of life, as do our forests.
+Unfortunately, oceans and the tens of millions of people who live near them are under threat from oil spills, air pollution, sewage releases, industrial ocean fish farming and unnatural ocean noise, and around the world, resource extraction and deforestation are destroying forests and displacing the people who live in them.

 Too often environmental destruction is profitable for corporations.
 Our economics for the earth project aims to create a more environmentally sustainable and socially just world by transforming financial and economic systems.
 We work to redirect tax policies and public spending to make polluters pay for the costs of their pollution, and to drive the transition to a cleaner, low-carbon economy.